 WGU's affordable, accredited, online Master of Science in Curriculum and Instruction degree empowers the next generation of teachers.
 Students will learn to design curriculum that blends the use of technology and social-emotional learning to resolve issues facing today’s classrooms.
 WGU holds the same accreditation as many state universities.
 The MSCIN program has been designed in alignment with the gold standards of teaching and learning: The National Board for Professional Teaching Standards (NBPTS) and the National Education Association (NEA) Teacher Leadership Competencies.
 Students are prepared with a wide range of curriculum development skills and the latest research, including the reflective practitioner, learning as a science, the collaborative leader, introduction to curriculum theory, educational psychology, learning theories, curriculum design and evaluation, research fundamentals, current and emerging technologies, and assessment for student learning.

-WGU holds the same accreditation as many state universities.
-With unparalleled online flexibility, students can complete most of their coursework whenever and wherever works best for their schedule.
-Students also benefit from the competency-based learning model, which lets them pass most courses as quickly as they prove mastery of the material, making it possible to accelerate their progress and potentially graduate faster.
-Additionally, Faculty Mentors work one-on-one with WGU students, providing dedicated coaching, guidance, and support from enrollment through graduation.
+The MSCIN degree has a low, flat-rate tuition charged per six-month term.
+Students have the flexibility to complete most of their coursework online—whenever and wherever works best for their schedules.
+Our competency-based learning model, which lets students pass most courses as quickly as they prove mastery of the material, makes it possible for students to accelerate their progress and potentially graduate faster.
+Additionally, faculty mentors work one-on-one with WGU students, providing dedicated coaching, guidance, and support from enrollment through graduation.

-Accreditation & Licensing
+Program Accreditation & Licensing

-Council for the Accreditation of Educator Preparation (CAEP) Standards in spring 2018.
+Council for the Accreditation of Educator Preparation (CAEP)